7 Marvelous Mosques To Visit In Brunei [Saifuddien, Bolkiah + Others]

 The Mosques Of Brunei

 The other five mosques in this article are unique and impressive in their own right.
 If you’re a fan of well-crafted religious architecture, consider visiting them as well!
-They’re all located within Bandar Seri Begawan.
+They’re all in Bandar Seri Begawan.

-In this travel guide, we’ll explore the mosques of Brunei.
+In this travel guide, we’ll explore the beautiful mosques of Brunei.

 We’ll cover Saifuddien Mosque, Bolkiah Mosque, Ash Shaliheen Mosque, Al-Muhtadee Billah Mosque, Duli Pengiran Muda Mahkota Pengiran Haji Mosque, Al-Ameerah Al-Hajjah Maryam Mosque and Brunei International Airport Mosque.